-In order to be paid you must submit your completed claim form (email AT Claims) by the deadline, to allow time for the claim to be approved and passed to payroll.
-You should submit claims by 25th of the month to ensure payment on 22nd of the following month.
-Late or incomplete paperwork will delay payment.
+In order to be paid you must submit your claims via the Allocate system (www.oasassignment.sunderland.ac.uk) by the deadline, to allow time for the claim to be approved and passed to payroll.
+You should submit your claim by 2nd of the following month to ensure payment on 22nd.
+Late claims will delay payment.

 It is your responsibility to submit claims regularly WITHIN ONE MONTH of undertaking the teaching.
 This is because saving up claims for more than one month’s work may cause you to pay incorrect National Insurance or trigger automatic pension contributions.
 For payroll queries call: 0191 515 3734.